broadinstitute/epi-SHARE-seq-pipeline/README.md

 	INPUT_JSON="" #TODO: We need a test dataset available for everyone
 	```

 5) If you have Docker and want to run the pipelines locally on your laptop, `--max-concurrent-tasks 1` limits the number of concurrent tasks to test-run on a laptop.
-Uncomment if running on a workstation/HPC.
+Comment if running on a workstation/HPC.
 	```bash
 	# check if Docker works on your machine
 	$ docker run ubuntu:latest echo hello